PrestaShop/docs/src/content/1.7/development/components/mail-templates/_index.md

 {{% notice warning %}}
 **Layout variables are NOT template variables**

-Always keep in mind that the variables provided by the `LayoutVariablesBuilder` will only be available during template **generation**, meaning they their value will be fixed into the exported static templates, and won't change dynamically when your emails are being sent.
+Always keep in mind that the variables provided by the `LayoutVariablesBuilder` will only be available during template **generation**, meaning that their value will be fixed into the exported static templates, and won't change dynamically when your emails are being sent.
 They should not be confused with _template variables_ (like firstname, lastname, ...) which are replaced at the last moment when the email is sent by the `Mail::send` function.
 {{% /notice %}}